maoberlehner/markus-oberlehner-net/content/blog/how-to-pre-render-vue-powered-websites-with-webpack.md

 ## Wrapping it up

 Although, as we've seen in the second benchmark, you have to double check how certain measures affect the performance metrics of your site, we've also seen that pre-rendering has huge potential to speed up your site.
-Keep in mind tough, that pre-rendering is not a silver bullet.
+Keep in mind though, that pre-rendering is not a silver bullet.
 Depending on which type of application you're building, there might be better approaches like SSR.

 In the next article, we'll take a look at how we can use Nuxt.js to build sites which not only support pre-rendering but also SSR.
 You can [follow me on Twitter](https://twitter.com/maoberlehner) if you don't want to miss that.